microsoft/Quantum/samples/azure-quantum/sessions/README.md

 ## Manifest

-- [interactive-hybrid-using-sessions.ipynb](./interactive-hybrid-using-sessions.ipynb): Jupyter Notebook for the interactive hybrid using sessions introductory sample.
+- [introduction-to-sessions.ipynb](./introduction-to-sessions.ipynb): Jupyter Notebook for the Introduction to Sessions sample.